-Read on for a list of foods in high vitamin A that, yes, are good for your eyes — and a whole lot more.
+Read on for the top vitamin A foods that, yes, are good for your eyes — and a whole lot more.
 Note that the FDA's Daily Value (DV) percentages are based on eating 900 micrograms of RAE of vitamin A per day.

 What's up, Doc?
 Bugs Bunny must have 20/20 vision thanks to his love for crunchy carrots.
 The root vegetable is known for being eye-healthy, and that's thanks to its beta-carotene, which the body converts to vitamin A.

-Butternut squash, another orange vegetable, provides 127 percent of the DV for vitamin A per cup cooked as well as fiber and vitamin C.
+Butternut squash, another orange vegetable, has 1,144 mcg RAE or 127 percent of the DV for vitamin A per cup cooked as well as fiber and vitamin C.

-And remember, pairing it with a fat source can help you absorb more A, so adding butter to your butternut squash might not be such a bad idea.
+Pairing it with a fat source can help you absorb more A, so adding butter (or olive oil) to your butternut squash might not be such a bad idea.
 You can also try one of these protein-rich butternut squash dishes.

 We talked about Bugs Bunny and now we're on to Popeye the Sailor Man.
 Bugs loves carrots and Popeye loves spinach — both for good reason.

-Cooked spinach provides 105 percent of the DV for vitamin A per cup cooked, as well as 740 percent (!) of the DV for vitamin K — another fat-soluble vitamin — and good amounts of fiber, potassium and plant-based iron.
+Cooked spinach provides 943.2 mcg RAE or 105 percent of the DV for vitamin A per cup cooked, as well as 740 percent of the DV for vitamin K (another fat-soluble vitamin) and good amounts of fiber, potassium and plant-based iron.

-Related to kale, cabbage and collard greens (but less bitter), mustard greens are a nutritious leafy green that can help you get vitamin A naturally: 1 cup cooked packs 96 percent of the DV.
+Related to kale, cabbage and collard greens (but less bitter), mustard greens can help you get vitamin A naturally: 1 cup cooked has 865.2 mcg RAE or 96 percent of the DV.

-Like other leafy greens, mustard greens are also incredibly high in vitamin K. They sautee well with olive oil, salt and pepper.
+Like other leafy greens, mustard greens are also incredibly high in vitamin K. They sautee well with olive oil (which will help you absorb the vitamin A), salt and pepper.

-Speaking of collard greens, 1 cup of cooked collards contains 80 percent of the DV for vitamin A. Collard greens are also a good source of calcium and provide plant-based iron.
+Speaking of collard greens, 1 cup of cooked collards contains 722 mcg RAE or 80 percent of the DV for vitamin A. Collard greens are also a good source of calcium and plant-based iron.

 While collard greens are similar in nutrition to other leafy greens, like spinach and kale, they can be a welcome change in cooking: Just try one of these antioxidant-rich collard greens recipes.

-You might have seen a Hubbard squash at your local farmers' market or produce bin but instead picked up an acorn or butternut squash.
-Hubbard squash, which, yes, looks a little like a decorative gourd, packs a nutritional punch.
+You might've seen a Hubbard squash at your local farmers' market or produce bin but instead picked up an acorn or butternut squash.
+Hubbard squash looks a little like a decorative gourd.

-A 1-cup serving of cooked squash has 76 percent of the DV for vitamin A. Like other squash varieties, Hubbard also provides fiber, vitamin C and potassium.
+A 1-cup serving of cooked squash has 686.7 mcg RAE or 76 percent of the DV for vitamin A. Like other squash varieties, Hubbard also provides fiber, vitamin C and potassium.

 If you're still looking for leafy greens that aren't spinach and kale, enter Swiss chard.
 This leafy green is popular among CSA (community-supported agriculture) bounties.

-A 1-cup serving of cooked Swiss chard contains 60 percent of the DV for vitamin A. Swiss chard also provides a good amount of magnesium, important for bone health, and vitamins C, E and K.
+One cooked cup of Swiss chard contains 535.5 mcg RAE or 60 percent of the DV for vitamin A. Swiss chard also provides a good amount of magnesium, important for bone health, and vitamins C, E and K.

-Like leafy greens, all sorts of squash varieties provide similar nutrition when it comes to vitamin A. Just 1 cup of cooked winter squash offers 59 percent of the DV.
+Like leafy greens, all sorts of squash varieties provide similar nutrition when it comes to vitamin A. Just 1 cup of cooked winter squash offers 535.1 mcg RAE or 59 percent of the DV.

 Winter squash, in fact, isn't just one type of squash: The term encompasses several different varieties, including butternut squash, acorn squash, spaghetti squash and pumpkins.
-As you might have guessed, these squashes are harvested in the winter versus their summer squash sisters.
+These squashes are harvested in the winter versus their summer squash sisters.

-Cantaloupe melon is orange thanks to, yep, you guessed it: beta-carotene, the precursor to vitamin A. It's a fruit rich in vitamin A, packing 33 percent of the DV in a 1-cup serving.
+Cantaloupe melon is orange thanks to, yep, you guessed it: beta-carotene, the precursor to vitamin A. It's a fruit rich in vitamin A with 299.1 mcg RAE or 33 percent of the DV in a 1-cup serving.

 Fresh red bell peppers add a nutritious crunch to your snacks, salads and sandwiches.
 Per 1-cup serving, they provide 26 percent of the DV for vitamin A and 211 percent of the DV for vitamin C.

-While red bell peppers contain higher levels of vitamins A and C than their green sisters, all bell peppers are good sources of fiber and water, making them a hydrating veggie.
+While red bell peppers contain higher levels of vitamins A and C than their green sisters, all bell peppers are good sources of fiber and water.

 For those who prefer Romaine lettuce to spinach or kale, the salad favorite does provide some nutrition (plus plenty of water).
-A 1-cup serving contains 23 percent of the DV for vitamin A and 40 percent of the DV for vitamin K.
+A 1-cup serving contains 204.9 mcg RAE or 23 percent of the DV for vitamin A and 40 percent of the DV for vitamin K.

-Apricots are another fruit rich in vitamin A with 17 percent of the DV for vitamins A and C per cup as well as potassium, which is important for healthy muscle function.
+Apricots are a fruit rich in vitamin A with 177.2 mcg RAE or 17 percent of the DV for vitamins A and C per cup as well as potassium, which is important for healthy muscle function.